 Pusat Perkhidmatan Nelayan Setempat (PPSN) is a one-stop centre for fishermen and local villages that was set up by the Project Proponent as a proactive measure in managing the impact of the proposed Project to the local fishermen.
 This facility also provides a place for continuous engagement with the local communities, disseminating latest information about the proposed Project as well as entertaining public queries.
-PPSN is also a centre that offers fishermen exit plan to those needed.
-Besides that, PPSN acts as a venue for activities organised by the Project Proponent.
+PPSN also acts as a venue for activities organized by the Project Proponent.

-Currently, there are two PPSN operating at Permatang Damar Laut (F8.20) and Gertak Sanggul.
+Currently, there are two PPSN operating at Permatang Damar Laut (F8.19) and Gertak Sanggul.
 The Project Proponent intents to open another two PPSN at Sungai Batu and Teluk Kumbar.
-One of the activities that was conducted at PPSN is job registration for fishermen and general public who are interested in taking up employment opportunities that will be offered during Project implementation stage (F8.21).
-As of September 2016, a total of 425 job registrations was received by PPSN which will be considered to fill approximately 1,100 job opportunities (T8.13) once the Project commences.
+One of the activities that was conducted at PPSN is job registration for fishermen and general public who are interested in taking up employment opportunities that will be offered during Project implementation stage (F8.20).
+As of September 2016, a total of 425 job registrations was received by PPSN which will be considered to fill approximately 1,100 job opportunities (T8.8) once the Project commences.